 I love Surfers Paradise.
 I really do.
 “Famous for fun” is the Gold Coast’s slogan, and it is so true.

 A lot of Gold Coast locals tend to stay away from this place ‘to avoid the tourists,’ which is fair enough as there are so many other beautiful places along the coast, but that doesn’t mean Surfers Paradise isn’t awesome!
 I love being around people who are travelling through, there’s a slow-pace of life and living here literally feels like you’re on holiday all the time.
-I’ve lived in Surfers Paradise on-and-off in between travels for 5 years now where I’ve worked as a tour guide, travel agent, hotel receptionist and on many tours desks…so you could almost say I’m an expert on Surfers Paradise tours and attractions.
+I’ve lived in Surfers Paradise on-and-off in between travels since 2013, where I’ve worked as a tour guide, travel agent, hotel receptionist and on many tours desks… so you could almost say I’m an expert on Surfers Paradise tours and attractions.

 There is plenty more to see and do on the Gold Coast outside of Surfers Paradise (which I’ll be sharing in the next post), but for those of you specifically looking for activity ideas within the city centre look no further…